 Habitat: Swamp White Oak grows best in full sun in moist acidic soils.
 The MN Landscape Arboretum reports that it will grow better if the site is well drained.
 The tree does not develop a deep taproot like other oaks and thus is somewhat easier to transplant.
 Like most oaks, this species is highly variable.
 Swamp White Oak will hybridize with Bur Oak and White Oak, particularly Bur Oak where hybrids will have more deeply lobed leaves and variations of fringes developing on the acorn cup.

 Names: The genus name, Quercus, is the Latin word for Oak.
 The species, bicolor, refers to the contrasting color of the upper and lower sides of the leaf.
-The author name for the plant classification - ‘Willd.’ is for Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
+The author name for the plant classification, from 1801, - ‘Willd.’ is for Carl Ludwig Willdenow (1765-1812), German botanist, a founder of the study of the geographic distribution of plants.
 He was director and curator of the Botanic Garden of Berlin.

 Above: Younger trees will have a more pyramidal shape, similar to the way other White Oak species develop, eventually forming a rounded crown as seen below.
 Leaf and acorn drawing courtesy Flora of North America